 Bus Creator

-Forms a virtual bus from signals of different types.
+Forms a bus from signals of different types.

 Description

-The Bus Creator unit combines a set of input elements into a bus.
-Any type of elements, including other buses, can be connected to the input ports.
-The bus elements can be accessed using the Bus Selector block.
+The Bus Creator block combines a set of input elements into a bus.
+All types of elements can be connected to the input ports, including other buses.
+The bus elements can be accessed using the block Bus Selector.

 Bus elements must have unique names.
-By default, each bus element inherits the name of the element connected to the Bus Creator block.
+By default, each bus element inherits the name of the element connected to the block Bus Creator.
 If duplicate names are present, the Bus Creator block adds the port number to all input element names.
 For elements that have no names, the Bus Creator block generates names of the form signaln

 , where n